How Do I Hit A Forehand In Pickleball?

 Having the correct grip is crucial in executing a successful forehand shot in pickleball.
 The most commonly used grip for the forehand is the continental grip, where the base knuckle of your index finger is placed on the top right corner of the paddle’s handle (for right-handed players).
 This grip allows for versatility in hitting different shots and provides good control and power.
 It’s important to hold the paddle with a relaxed grip, avoiding excessive tension in your hand and forearm.

-You may also like: Can 2 People Play Pickleball
+You may also like: Difference Between Pickleball And Tennis?

 Establishing the proper stance